GiorgioPeng/MPGD/README.md

 - Run the command in `./example_sh/example.sh`

 # Data
-The `./data/` folder includes both standard benchmarks (Cora, Citeseer, Pubmed, Amazon Photo, Chameleon, Squirrel and Crocodile).
+The `./data/` folder includes all standard benchmarks (Cora, Citeseer, Pubmed, Amazon Photo, Chameleon, Squirrel and Crocodile).